mousey/FIFA12-Ultimate-Team-Search/README.md

 ## Files
 * Connector.php  = Creates a connection to the EA Web App Server.
 * Searchor.php   = Searches the database for the players/staff requested.
-* Tradeor.php    = Bid on items and view Trade details
+* Tradeor.php    = Bid on items and view Trade details.
-* Functionor.php = Random functions used to return player/staff info and other things
+* Functionor.php = Random functions used to return player/staff info and other things.
+* Hashing.html   = A simple html page that returns your hash for the secret question used in Connector.php.

+## External Files
+* pmzipko = The original code for the FIFA 11 FUT that my code is based from.
+* ea      = The original JavaScript copied from the EA website for hashing your secret question answer.